SujalXplores/Promise-Without-Promise/README.md

 A Promise is in one of these states:

-pending: initial state, neither fulfilled nor rejected.
+pending: initial state, neither fulfilled nor rejected.<br>
-fulfilled: meaning that the operation was completed successfully.
+fulfilled: meaning that the operation was completed successfully.<br>
-rejected: meaning that the operation failed.
+rejected: meaning that the operation failed.<br>

 As the Promise.prototype.then() and Promise.prototype.catch() methods return promises, they can be chained.